 Phone: (404) 727-8396

-Clifton Crais, Professor (B.A., University of Maryland, 1982; M.A., Johns Hopkins, 1984; Ph.D., 1988) and Director of the Institute of African Studies.
+Clifton Crais, Professor (B.A., University of Maryland, 1982; M.A., Johns Hopkins, 1984; Ph.D., 1988).
 A first-gen graduate, over the course of my career my research interests have encompassed: African history; violence and economic inequality; comparative world history; subaltern biography; and creative non-fiction on the subjects of memory, trauma and narrative.
 I am author of over one hundred works, including: the multi-award winning History Lessons: A Memoir of Madness, Memory, and the Brain (Overlook and Penguin, 2014) which was recently recognized as one of the best memoirs of the decade by Bookbub and described as “magnificent” by the Los Angeles Times; The South Africa Reader: History, Culture, Politics (Duke, 2014), co-edited with Thomas McClendon; Poverty, War, and Violence in South Africa (Cambridge 2011); co-author of Sara Baartman and the Hottentot Venus: A Ghost Story and a Biography (Princeton, 2008, 2010,) on the woman more famously known as the “Hottentot Venus,” and the subject of a feature film, Venus Noire; The Politics of Evil: Magic, Power and the Political Imagination in South Africa (Cambridge, 2002, 2009), White Supremacy and Black Resistance in Pre-Industrial South Africa: The Making of the Colonial Order in the Eastern Cape, 1770-1865 (Cambridge, 1992); editor of The Culture of Power in Southern Africa: Essays on State Formation and the Political Imagination (Portsmouth, 2003); co-editor of Breaking the Chains: Slavery and its Legacy in Nineteenth-Century South Africa (Johannesburg and Bloomington, 1995); and Area Editor of the Encyclopedia of World History, 8 vol. (Oxford University Press, 2008).
 My research has been supported by grants and fellowships from the American Council of Learned Societies, the National Endowment of the Humanities, Fulbright, and the Stanford Humanities Center.

 My Curriculum Vitae